-Though LinkedIn is often a repository for industry opinions and longer form content – especially LinkedIn Pulse – it doesn’t have to be.
-Short videos with subtitles, custom illustrations for feature images and simple animations also have a purpose on LinkedIn, and MailChimp shows us how.
+Though LinkedIn is often a repository for industry opinions and longer-form content — especially LinkedIn Pulse — it doesn’t have to be.
+Short videos with subtitles, custom illustrations and simple animations also have a purpose on LinkedIn, and MailChimp shows us how.

-As the primary revenue-driver for Amazon, the AWS platform essentially powers the business world through low-cost cloud infrastructure.
+As the primary revenue driver for Amazon, the AWS platform powers the business world through low-cost cloud infrastructure.
 While much of what AWS publishes on LinkedIn is brand-centric, their social team aggressively promotes new services, training around existing products and concepts that support their overall mission of global cloud deployment.
-In a word: They have a theme, and they stick to it.
+In short: They have a theme, and they stick to it.